-What makes Psychology such an exciting field to study is that you can tailor your degree to best fit your passions and career goals, even choosing some extremely specific and unique concentrations like Sport and Performance Psychology to Brand Psychology.
+What makes psychology such an exciting field to study is that you can tailor your degree to best fit your passions and career goals, even choosing some extremely specific and unique concentrations like sport and performance psychology or brand psychology.

 Other specializations mentioned in this article include: